 With offices in the beautiful Temple Theatre Complex of the Shaheen Performing Arts Center, Saginaw Choral Society provides audiences in the Great Lakes Bay Region with performances ranging from classical masterworks to popular favorites.
 Subscriptions consist of three to four concert hall and several small stage events.
 Each season a December holiday concert is featured.
 The annual Member Showcase and SCS’ resident men’s sextet, Ah Tempo! concerts round out each season with more intimate options.

-Singers are selected by audition; audition forms can be downloaded from this website or obtained by contacting the SCS office at 989-753-1812.
+Singers are selected by audition; audition information can be found on this website or by calling the SCS office.

 Over its long history, the award-winning Saginaw Choral Society has performed with nationally renowned artists, including the Boys Choir of Harlem, jazz great Dave Brubeck and popular favorites Doc Severinson, Judy Collins, Michael Feinstein, The Canadian Brass, as well as countless local artists and professional musicians.
 Major works performed with orchestra include Carmina Burana with Dr.Jerry Blackstone on the podium, Verdi’s Requiem with Robert Page directing and Mendelssohn’s Elijah with the late William Warfield as soloist.

 SCS enjoys frequent collaborations with musical colleagues and regional high school choirs.
 Joint endeavors have included reciprocal exchanges with Michigan’s Holland Chorale and Midland Music Society Chorale, and hosting choruses from the University of Michigan, Michigan State University, Central Michigan University, and choirs from Midland and Heritage High, Saginaw Arts and Sciences Academy and White Pine Middle School.